rwoll/CS051Proposal/README.md

       belonging to the Pomona College organization, and push the first lab.
   5. On (or prior to) the first day of lab, students will need to sign up for GitHub and communicate their handles to the TAs.
-Then we will be able to use `teachers_pet` to create their repos.
+Then we will be able to use `teachers_pet` to create their privately sandboxed repos that they can use on the first day of lab.

 > The only tasks that need to be done by the department would be the native installation of the EGit plugin to Eclipse (2.i-iii), and sending the first few labs (3).
-The rest can be done by Eric and Ross.
+Eric and Ross can do the intial setup and document the process for possible future use.

 ## References and Further Reading